 2. Just Replace The Suckers

 So, if all of these negative side effects are a result of losing hormones, then why not just replace them?
 That is the thought of many doctors.
 If you consult the help of your doctor during your premenopausal state, then they very well might prescribe you some form of hormonal replacement therapy.
 This might not be their solution of choice, though, as it does have some adverse effects.
 There are, however, smaller doses of hormone replacement therapy.
 You can apply these smaller doses directly to the area.
-So, for example, if you are experiencing vaginal dryness, then your doctor might prescribe a small dose of hormone that you can apply directly to your vagina via a cream, gel
+So, for example, if you are experiencing vaginal dryness, then your doctor might prescribe a small dose of hormone that you can apply directly to your vagina via a cream, gel, or patch.

 3. Kegel It Out, Girl

 Believe it or not, working out your vagina can help improve many of the bladder issues you might experience.

 Once you begin your premenopausal state, you might lose control of your bladder.One easy way to help cure, and even prevent this symptom is to practice kegel exercises.

 Unsure of what a kegel is?
 Basically it is the flexing of your vaginal muscles.
 If you do not know where these muscles are located, then find them the next time you are urinating.
 Seriously.
 Stop your urine mid-flow, and pay attention to the muscles used.
 These are the muscles you will flex during kegel exercises.

 4. Partake In Lots Of Other Physical Activities